PearCoding/Ignis/README.md

 More information is available here [docker/README.md](docker/README.md)

+## Branches

+Ignis has multiple branches here on Github.

+ - `master` The main branch.
+Is quite stable, fingers crossed.
+ - `development` Main development branch.
+Most recent stuff.
+Can be problematic to build.
+Bugs and errors included for free.
+ - `docs` Internal branch used to build the documentation automatically.
+ - `feature/*` Some upcoming but isolated features.
+ - `*` Everything else.
+Might be features, bug fixes or other upcoming pull requests.

 ## Building

 Information about building Ignis is available in the documentation [online](https://pearcoding.github.io/Ignis/src/getting_started/building.html) or in the offline version of the documentation inside `docs/`